MichaelCampbell-on3001/Reading-Notes/Day-01-reading-notes-301.md

 What are the characteristics of a component?

 ###### Answer:
-The characteristics or a compnent are reusability, replaceability, they are not context specific, extensible, encapsulated and independent.
+The characteristics or a component are reusability, replaceability, context ambiguity, extensible, encapsulated and independent.

 ---